zkotti/cosmos-tour/guide.md

 <br>
 <img width="600" height="350" src="media\photos\stars\oldest_star.webp">

 <br> <b>3.
-HD 140283: The Star That's Older Than The Universe!</b> Now that sounds impossible.
-How can a star be older than universe?
-But believe it or not this star, HD 140283, is older than Universe according to the calculations.
+HD 140283: The Star That's Older Than The Universe!</b>It's sounds unbelievable, but HD 140283, is older than Universe according to the calculations.
 It is estimated that this star is 14.46 ± 0.8 billions years old, whereas the universe is 13.79 ± 0.021 billions years.

-<br>However, the exact age of the star and the universe cannot be predicted.
-There are uncertainties in the value.
+<br>Of course, the exact age of the star and the universe cannot be predicted.
 The age of this star is 14.46 ± 0.8 billions years.
-If you consider the lower limit i.e. if you minus 0.8 billion years it will come out to be 13.66 billion years, which is younger than the age of the universe i.e 13.79 ± 0.021 billions years.
+If you consider the lower limit i.e. if you minus 0.8 billion years it will come out to be 13.66 billion years, which means that is younger than the age of the universe i.e 13.79 ± 0.021 billions years.
 However, if you consider the upper limit, then it will be older than the universe.
-I guess we'll never know which one is it (or maybe in distant future), but it's a possibility, according to the current calculation methods.Also known as the "Methuselah star", it is located about 190 light years away from us, in the constellation of Libra.
+It's difficult to be certain  which one is it, but it is possible, according to the current calculation methods.Also known as the "Methuselah star", it is located about 190 light years away from us, in the constellation of Libra.

 <br>Facts:
-<br>This star is the oldest star known.
-There are other features of this star that also suggest that it's a pretty old star.
-First of all it's a sub-giant star, i.e. it's not a red giant, rather heading towards the red giant stage ('nearing end' stage of a star).
-Secondly, it belongs to population II group of stars.
-Population II stars have a low content of metals.
-Now, in astronomy "metals" is anything that's not hydrogen or helium.
-Hydrogen and helium are the two elements that were produced by the big bang.
-So first generation of the stars (population III stars) had no metal at all.
-The first generation survived for only a few millions of years and then ended their lives in supernova explosions.
-A second generation of stars, population II, were then formed from the remnant of first generation, and this generation had some degree (but still low amount) of metals in them.
-Population I are the younger generations stars that has high levels of metal in them.
-Our Sun is an example of population I stars.
+<br>This is the oldest known star.
+There are other characteristics of this star that point to it being quite old.
+For starters, it's a sub-giant star, which means it's not a red giant but is on its way to becoming one (the 'nearing end' stage of a star).
+Second, it is a member of the population II star group.
+Metal composition is low in population II stars.
+In astronomy, "metals" refers to anything other than hydrogen and helium.
+The two elements generated by the big bang are hydrogen and helium.
+As a result, the initial generation of stars (population III stars) contained no metal.
+The first generation only lived for a few million years before succumbing to supernova explosions.
+The remnants of the first generation were then used to generate a second generation of stars, population II, which contained some (but still insignificant) metals.
+Population I stars come from the younger generations and have a lot of metal in them.
+Our Sun is an example of a star with a population of one.

-<br>This star was born in a primeval dwarf galaxy and was later on gravitationally shredded and devoured by our emerging Milky Way galaxy over 12 billion years ago.
-It has an elongated orbit that encircles the milky way.
-Hence, it passes through our solar neighborhood, making it visible to naked eyes, with a speed of 800,000 miles per hour!
+<br>This star was created in a distant dwarf galaxy and was gravitationally ripped and eaten by our Milky Way approximately 12 billion years ago.
+It encircles the Milky Way with an extended orbit.
+As a result, it travels past our solar neighborhood at a speed of 800,000 miles per hour, making it visible to the naked eye!

-<br>Well, this is the oldest star that we know of.
-Who knows there are much older stars somewhere out there?
+<br>This is the oldest star that we know of.
+Who knows there are maybe much older stars somewhere out there!

 <br> Source [Most amazing stars](https://owlcation.com/stem/Most-Amazing-Stars)